- 3.17K views

 - Recommended children’s ages: Ages 4+

 If you are someone who loves outdoor adventuring and are always seeking out the next thrill, chances are you’re always on the lookout for new destinations that promise grand adventures.
 Our planet is full of varying terrains and landmarks just waiting to be explored by jumping into head first.
 With so many destinations that promise epic outdoor adventure, it can be tough to choose which one to visit to get your adrenaline fix.
-From white-water rafting in Chile to glacier-climbing in Iceland, here are some of the top adventure and outdoor destinations to go to.
+From white-water rafting in Chile to glacier-climbing in Iceland, here are some of the best places to travel for adventure and outdoor activities.

-Home to the Andes mountains, a prime adventure spot, Chile has a huge variety of outdoor activities to offer its visitors.
+Home to the Andes mountains, a prime adventure spot, you will have plenty of things to do in Chile.
 In the north, the stark Atacama Desert offers incredible opportunities for hiking desert trails and mountain biking through canyons.
 When here, try sand-dune boarding for a new experience.
 To the south, the Lake District is home to volcanoes, lakes, rivers and ancient forests where opportunities for white-water rafting, kayaking and hiking abound.
 Think of skiing an active volcano!
 Don’t forget incredible Patagonia — the heartthrob of any outdoor enthusiast.
 Speckled with mountains, grasslands, lakes and glaciers, you will be spoiled for choices for an adventure escapade.

-For a small country, Nepal’s natural and topographical diversity makes it an ideal adventure ground.
+For a small country, Nepal’s natural and topographical diversity makes it one of the best destinations for adventure.
 Picture white-water rafting in raging Himalayan rivers, mountain biking through hilly terrains, trekking to the lap of the highest mountains in the world and spotting a Bengal tiger while on safari in the jungles of Chitwan.
 Nepal has so many exciting adventures to offer.
 Truly a Disneyland for thrill-seekers, Nepal will not disappoint.

 - Recommended duration: 10 to 14 days